 Power Distribution Unit (Board or Block).
 An “old-school” analogy would be a fuse box/block.
 This is a circuit board or assembly that provides fused outputs from a larger PSU (Power Supply) source.
 Generally you will have more power lines running to pixels and controllers than there are terminal for on a PSU.
 Most PSUs are internally fused and provide 10 or more Amps of power, while individual pixel circuits require fused protection in the 5-7A range.
 Because of this, some form power distribution is required for safe operation.
 You can, of course, just use a bunch of fuse holders and several electrical junctions to do this, but a safer way is to use a PDU.
 Some just use automotive/marine fuse blocks, while others use specialty boards specifically for the hobby.

 A column of pixels, usually attached to a physical column.
-Generally consisting of 3 or more columns of pixels.
-Some are high density- amounting to tall-thin matrixes.
+Generally consisting of 3 or more rows of pixels.
+Some are high density, using P10 or P5 matrix components, creating a tall-thin high-definition matrix.

 These can vary anywhere from a longer single-column Pixel Stake to 3-4 columns of pixels.
 They are generally 3-4′ in height, although there are no limits.
 They are generally too narrow to provide matrix capabilities, but can display complex patterns that accentuate other elements in a display.
 Think of these as somewhere between a Column and a Stake.